Dragon King or Long Wang — Deity of Water in Chinese Mythology

 Black Dragon in the north.

-In the year 1110, Emperor Huizong of Song awarded the Five Dragons as kings, and more temples were constructed to enshrine them.
+In 1110, Emperor Huizong of Song awarded the Five Dragons as kings, and more temples were constructed to enshrine them.

-Besides the Dragon Kings of Four Seas and Five Directions, there are other less powerful ones that guard smaller waterbodies, such as lakes, rivers, springs, wells, and even ponds.
+Besides the Dragon Kings of Four Seas and Five Directions, other less powerful ones guard smaller waterbodies, such as lakes, rivers, springs, wells, and ponds.

-Therefore, it's not possible to tell exactly how many Dragon Kings are there.
+Therefore, it's impossible to tell precisely how many Dragon Kings there are.

 Dragon King Daughter or Dragon Girl, Drawn by Zhang Wang.